-At St. Francis, we understand that getting tweens and teens engaged in church can sometimes be a difficult.
+At St. Francis, we understand that getting tweens and teens engaged in church can sometimes be difficult.
 As Christian parents, we know how important it is to provide our children with a spiritual and moral foundation before we send them into the world.
 That’s why we try to infuse as much fun as possible into our fellowship, learning, and service activities.

-The St. Francis Youth Group also gets together on a monthly basis to participate in community service events for both the church and our outside ministries.
-Highlights throughout the year include Vacation Bible School (where our youth lead children in a variety of activities), a summer pool party, a haunted house for Halloween, decorations for our parish hall for Christmas, and special weekend events that include camping in the fall and skiing in the winter.
+The St. Francis Youth Group also get together to participate in community service events for both the church and our outside ministries.
+Highlights throughout the year include Vacation Bible School (where our youth lead children in a variety of activities), a summer pool party, Santa Cruz Beach Boardwalk, decorations for our parish hall for Christmas, and special weekend events that include camping in the fall and skiing in the winter.

 If you are looking for a program for your tween or teen, please join us any Sunday.
 We can introduce you and your child to group members and their parents.
 Our arms are always wide open as we welcome new members.

 .
 Many of our St. Francis Youth Group members regularly participate in this week-long summer service project repairing homes in native American communities.
 There are two separate programs: one for high schoolers and another for those in middle school.

 An acolyte is a young person who performs ceremonial duties at the altar such as carrying the processional cross, lighting the candles, and assisting the priests prepare for Holy Communion.
-We train children as young as 5th grade to be acolytes.
+We train children as young as 4th grade to be acolytes.
 At St. Francis, the acolyte program is an integral part of our children’s Christian experience and offers them the ability to be fully participating members of the church.
 During their service, acolytes wear white robes provided by the church.

-At St. Francis, we typically conduct a Confirmation class and service every third year.
+At St. Francis, we conduct a Confirmation class and service every other year.
 Confirmation is a very personal decision made by each individual.
 As such, we encourage young people to wait until the time is right to begin Confirmation preparations.
 For some, this may be 13, while others may be 18 or older.
 But Confirmation is not only for the young.
 Baptized adults are also encouraged to participate in this very special and spiritual process.
 If you know someone who is interested in beginning their Confirmation process, please speak to the rector.
 An application form for Confirmation may be downloaded here.